AMC Hornet: American Rally

 The 1977 models incorporated engineering upgrades for the 258 six the year before to the 282 engine.
 All-new head design with quench-type combustion chambers took the compression ratio from 7.7:1 to 8.0:1.
-It was accompanied by a totally new aluminum intake manifold with improved flow keeping the Holley 2300 two-barrel carburetor.
+It was accompanied by a new aluminum intake manifold with improved flow while continuing the Holley 2300 two-barrel carburetor.
 These improvements made the 1977 American Rally the best-performing model of its series, even surpassing the high-compression 1972 model.
 Despite this, advertised horsepower and torque ratings were the same as the year before.
 The power increase allowed the use of a new 3.07:1 rear differential gear ratio for better economy and top speed without losing acceleration and towing capacity.
 The front high-back bucket seats obtained new patterns and for the first time since the 1972 reclining mechanism (as standard equipment), three-point front seatbelts with double retractable mechanisms were added, a new VAM-designed digital tachometer took the place of the conventional analog unit in the midyear.
-On the exterior, the largest novelty of the year was the application of the new Gremlin front clip.
-New decals covering only the front fenders on their topsides started near the doors all the way to the marker lights, between the lights and stripe was a "Rally 4.6" sticker.
+The exterior featured the new Gremlin front clip.
+New decals covering only the front fenders on their topsides started near the doors to the side front marker lights, between the lights and stripe was a "Rally 4.6" sticker.
 Like the three luxury versions of the line for the year, the 1977 American Rally was the first unit of its series to offer the original factory air conditioning system as an option.
 The hood and trunk lights as well as the glove box unit were added to the standard equipment list.

 The Rally included D70x14 radial tires in all years and rear gear ratios of 3.54:1 (1970–1972), 3.31:1 (1973–1976), and 3.07:1 (1977).
 The American Rally was discontinued in 1977 along with all other Hornet-based VAM Americans.
 It would find a successor in the 1978 American Rally AMX model (VAM's version of the 1978 AMC Concord AMX), meaning the production in Mexico for the first time of AMC's hatchback coupe body style.
-Unlike the AMC Hornet X models, both the Hornet-based Rambler American Rally and American Rally were never available with V8 engines, automatic transmissions, or column-mounted shifters.
+Unlike the AMC Hornet X models, neither the Hornet-based Rambler American Rally and American Rally were ever available with V8 engines, automatic transmissions, or column-mounted shifters.
 The Rally model was more than just an appearance package, but was also not as strong as a muscle car finds its closest American equivalent in the form of the 1972 Hornet Rallye-X model.
-It is regarded as one of VAM's most collectible and sought-after models.
+It is regarded as one of VAM's most collectible models.